Samsung/tizen-docs/docs/application/dotnet/guides/app-management/widget-app.md

 ## Prerequisites

-To enable your application to use the widget functionality, include the [Tizen.Applications](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.html) namespace in your application:
+To enable your application to use the widget functionality:

+1. To use the methods and properties of the [Tizen.Applications](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.html) namespace, include it in your application:

-    ```
+    ``` {.prettyprint}
     using Tizen.Applications;
     ```

+2. Edit the widget application settings in the [manifest](../../../vstools/tools/manifest-editor.md#widget_app) file.

 <a name="create"></a>
 ## Creating the Widget Application